dustinwloring1988/forq-cli/docs/test-commands.md

 ### Search Functionality

-8. `Find files containing "repl"` - Test content search with ripgrepSearch
+8. `Find files containing the word "repl" in them` - Test content search with ripgrepSearch
 9. `Search for files named "config"` - Test fileSearch functionality

 ### File Manipulations (Test in a safe directory)